uw-loci/EBEAM_dashboard/subsystem/vtrx/README.md

 3. switch states in binary format
 4. Optional additional error messages

+### Data Retention and Time Window
+The subsystem maintains a rolling buffer of pressure readings with the following characteristics:
+- Max history: 168 hours (1 week)
+- Data points are automatically trimmed beyond this window

 ### GUI Elements
 - Real-time pressure plotting with configurable time window